Kong/atc-router/README.md

 **returns:**

-- *is_valid*: A boolean value, true if the expression is valid according to the schema, false otherwise.
-- *err*: A string describing the error, if the expression is not valid.
-Otherwise, this value will be nil.
+Returns `ok` when valid.
+If an error occurred, `false` and a string describing the error will be returned.

 [Back to TOC](#table-of-contents)